Accessing AR and VR

 AR and VR Systems or Hardware

 Before a student can access quality AR or VR software in education, they must have the appropriate hardware.
 Two items that the average classroom has regular access to is a basic desktop computer or a tablet.
-Since Covid-19, the federal government has given schools funds to update or increase their technology through the CARES Act.
-Many schools have taken this opportunity to update the basic technology in the classrooms.
-This new technology may also include laptops or Chromebooks.
+These tools can serve as powerful tools for inquiry-based learning projects when paired with AR and VR apps.

-Additionally, funds could be used to purchase other types of technology like AR and VR systems or hardware.
-Listed below are 5 systems or hardware that have proven to be of high quality and readily available to an average classroom.
+Additionally, funds could be used to purchase other types of technology, like AR and VR systems or hardware.
+So let’s dive into some systems or hardware that have proven to be of high quality and readily available to an average classroom.

 Microsoft Windows Mixed Reality